hpdobrica/digital-garden-public/Social Darwinism.md

 Even though Social Darwinism carries Darwin's name, its logic relies on Lamarckian evolutionary model, which says that traits acquired through life can be inherited by the offsprings.

-In summary, Social Darwinism is taking a good idea from biology and turning it into a bad idea by trying to apply it to sociology by ascribing cultural differences to biological superiority.
+In summary, Social Darwinism is taking a good idea from biology and turning it into a bad idea in sociology by ascribing cultural differences to biological superiority.